Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Bullfrogs and cicadas seasonally serenade the darkness.

-Mosquitoes and gnats can be rather too plentiful.
-(Fortunately our gnats are annoying moisture seeking but don't bite; we have "eye-gnats" rather than the coastal "noseeum/ sand-gnats").
+Mosquitoes and gnats can be rather plentiful.
+(Fortunately the gnats are annoying moisture seekers but don't bite; "eye-gnats" rather than the coastal " sand-gnats").

 Ants (including fire-ants).
 Watch where you walk, especially if you have open footwear.
 Closed-toe shoes recommended.